How Fiberglass Differs from Plastic

 - Divers who want better performance without the handling fragility and cost of carbon

-- Spearfishers who want efficiency without treating their fins like glass
+- Spearfishers who want efficiency without treating fins like glass

 - First few months of freediving — develop technique in plastic first